Fengjie County

 Fengjie County (奉节县 (奉節縣, Fèngjié Xiàn)) is a county of Chongqing Municipality, China.
 It is on the Yangtze River; located within a couple hundreds kilometers upstream from the Three Gorges Dam, it is within the dam's affected area.

 The county's most famous geographical feature is the Qutang Gorge, the first of the Yangtze's Three Gorges.

 Notable karst phenomena, including the Xiaozhai Tiankeng sinkhole are located within the county.

 It is the place where Still Life was shot, a film by Jia Zhangke that won the 2006 Venice Film Festival (Golden Lion).

 History

 The Fengjie county was established in 314 BC as Yufu County (魚復縣).
-In 649 AD, the name was changed to Fengjie, an reference to the loyalty of Zhuge Liang.
+In 649 AD, the name was changed to Fengjie, a reference to the loyalty of Zhuge Liang.